carlherrmann/hdsu-bioquant/content/home/jobs.md

 +++

-New!
+#### Scientific associate for cellular deconvolution benchmarking project

 We are looking for a *scientific associate* for a one-year project to implement a benchmarking platform in a cloud environment to test cellular deconvolution methods for RNA-seq/DNA methylation data.
 Find the [job description here](position_COMETH.pdf)